daichijoseph/Chess_Interface/README.md

 - **Checkmate is represented by adding a "#" to a move (ex: Queen takes on f2 delivering checkmate is recorded as Qxf2#)**
 - **Finally, when a pawn reaches the end of the board and promotes, this is represented by writing the move, an equals sign, and the letter of the piece the pawn promotes to (ex: if the pawn on a7 reaches a8 and becomes a knight, this is recorded as a8=N)**

-#### At the moment, only pawn moves are possible.
-However, every pawn move (besides check and checkmating moves) have been accounted for including en passant and promotion.